alefranz/MELT/README.md

     You can clear the sink in the test costrctuctor with `Clear()` if you like to have a clean state before each test, as xUnit will not run tests consuming the same fixture in parallel.

     The logger will be automatically injected with Dependency Injection.

+* Alternatively, you can set it up in your custom `WebApplicationFactory<TStartup>`.

+    ```csharp
+        using Microsoft.AspNetCore.Hosting;
+        using Microsoft.AspNetCore.Mvc.Testing;

+        public class CustomWebApplicationFactory<TStartup> : WebApplicationFactory<TStartup>
+            where TStartup : class
+        {
+            protected override void ConfigureWebHost(IWebHostBuilder builder)
+            {
+                builder.UseTestLogging(options => options.FilterByNamespace(nameof(SampleWebApplication)));
+                // ...
+            }
+        }
+    ```

+    You can then retrieve the sink to assert against using the extension method `GetTestSink()` on the factory.

+    Please note that in this case all tests sharing the same factory will get the same sink.
+    You can reset it between tests with `Clear()` in the costructor of your `xUnit` tests.
+For example:

+    ```csharp
+        public class LoggingTestWithInjectedFactory : IClassFixture<CustomWebApplicationFactory<Startup>>
+        {
+            private readonly CustomWebApplicationFactory<Startup> _factory;

+            public LoggingTestWithInjectedFactory(CustomWebApplicationFactory<Startup> factory)
+            {
+                _factory = factory;
+                // In this case the factory will be resused for all tests, so the sink will be shared as well.
+                // We can clear the sink before each test execution, as xUnit will not run this tests in parallel.
+                _factory.GetTestSink().Clear();
+                // When running on 2.x, the server is not initialized until it is explicitly started or the first client is created.
+                // So we need to use:
+                // if (_factory.TryGetTestSink(out var testSink)) testSink!.Clear();
+                // The exclamation mark is needed only when using Nullable Reference Types!
+            }
+        }
+    ```

 ### Assert log entries